access2perspectives/A2P_Design/README.md

-# design – A2P design and layout templates and description
+# design – A2P design and layout

 HEX color: #457E92 or other turquoise shades